Loading...

 Pair with Protein

-Consume red bananas with a protein source such as Greek yogurt, cottage cheese, or a handful of nuts to help slow down the absorption of sugars.
+Include a source of protein, such as Greek yogurt or a handful of nuts, to help slow down the absorption of sugars.

-Add healthy fats like almond butter or avocado when eating a red banana to stabilize blood sugar levels.
+Incorporate healthy fats like avocado or a spoonful of nut butter.
+This can help stabilize blood sugar levels.

-Engage in light physical activity, such as a short walk, after consuming a red banana to help your body use the glucose effectively.
+Engage in light physical activity, like a short walk, after eating to help your muscles use up the glucose.

 Time Your Meals